MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Revoke-MgUserSignInSession](/powershell/module/Microsoft.Graph.Users.Actions/Revoke-MgUserSignInSession?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Revoke-MgUserSignInSession](/powershell/module/Microsoft.Graph.Users.Actions/Revoke-MgUserSignInSession?view=graph-powershell-1.0)

 ### [Send-MgBetaUserChatActivityNotification](Send-MgBetaUserChatActivityNotification.md)
 Send an activity feed notification in the scope of a chat.
 For more information, see sending Teams activity notifications.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Send-MgUserChatActivityNotification](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserChatActivityNotification?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Send-MgUserChatActivityNotification](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserChatActivityNotification?view=graph-powershell-1.0)